 If a Trust requires that all beneficiaries sign in special situations including the purchase and sale of real estate, all beneficiaries must sign the Letter of Identification.

 G Changes can be made to the Letter of ID until midnight on the 45th day, at which time the letter is final and cannot be changed.
-Amherst is then contractually obligated to use exchange funds to purchase properly identified Replacement Property only.
+The QI is then contractually obligated to use exchange funds to purchase properly identified Replacement Property only.